bright/bright-tresury/README.md

 * Fill the tresury pot

 If you want to add some tokens to the tresury, one easy way would be to submit a proposal for some large amount of tokens and reject it.
 The bond gets slashed and the tokens go to the tresury.

+* Unexpeced epoch change

+If you run your local node you may encounter "Unexpected epoch change" error.
+The only way to fix it is to purge the chain:

+`polkadot purge-chain --dev`